ARandomBoiIsMe/arandomboiisme.github.io/content/blog/printing_images_to_terminal.md

 Like this:
 ![alt text]({static}/images/garbage_image_text.png)

-In order to understand how to deal with with this data properly, I had to start by knowing what it even was.
+In order to understand how to deal with this data properly, I had to start by knowing what it even was.

 ## It's all just ones and zeroes